 Rewrite Expression Without Absolute Value Bars

-Rewriting Expressions Without Absolute Value Bars: A Comprehensive Guide
+Rewriting Expressions Without Absolute Value Bars: A full breakdown

 Understanding Absolute Value

 Before diving into rewriting techniques, let's solidify our understanding of absolute value.
 The absolute value of a number is its distance from zero on the number line.
-Therefore, it's always non-negative.
-Formally, we define the absolute value of x as:
+So, it's always non-negative.

 This definition is key to rewriting expressions.
 It tells us that we need to consider two cases: one where the expression inside the absolute value bars is non-negative and another where it's negative.